Jump to: Pricing | Accreditation | Conference Sessions | Sponsorship | Presenter Resources | Program Committee

 This program acknowledges the state of change and many challenges within which we must now operate.
 Programming will address strategies for building personal and professional resilience, showcase innovative approaches to the use of technology that fosters growth in CME/CPD programming, and methods to create a culture of belonging and inclusion in our organizations and in our activities.
 Content will reinforce SACME’s mission to promote the highest value in patient care and health of the public through the scholarship of continuing medical and interprofessional education and feature oral abstract presentations addressing research, best practices and innovations across the continuum of CME/CPD from the wealth of quality abstracts that have been submitted for consideration.

 Longitudinal programming will provide opportunities for experiential learning, professional networking, and social engagement in the weeks leading up to the three days of concentrated events in February and in the months following the Annual Meeting.

-Highlights of the program schedule for February 24-26 include:
+Highlights of the program on February 24-26 include:

-Ndidi Unaka, MD, Pediatric Hospitalist & Associate Pediatric Residency Director at Cincinnati Children's’ Hospital.
+Ndidi Unaka, MD, MEd, Associate Professor, Pediatric Hospitalist & Associate Pediatric Residency Director at Cincinnati Children's’ Hospital.

-Dr. Unaka is passionate about diversity, inclusion, and health equity.
+Dr. Unaka works on institution-level community health initiatives, which reflects her passion for diversity, inclusion, and health equity.